Below is the full list of speakers who will be presenting the talks, tutorials and keynotes of the SunshinePHP Developer Conference.

 NOTE: In order to hear these wonderful speakers a registration is required using the Registration page.
 Also please note that the tutorials require an additional ticket also available using the registration page.

-Adam Culp (@AdamCulp) author of Geekyboy, Senior Developer Advocate at Nexmo, host of @Beachcasts on YouTube and Twitch and @RunGeekRadio, organizer of @SoFloPHP, @SoFloPython, and @SunshinePHP enjoys helping others write good code, implement standards, and refactor efficiently.
+Adam Culp (@AdamCulp) author of Geekyboy, AWS Cloud Advocate at Nexmo, host of @Beachcasts on YouTube and Twitch and @RunGeekRadio, organizer of @SoFloPHP, @SoFloPython, and @SunshinePHP enjoys helping others write good code, implement standards, and refactor efficiently.
 He is a voting member of the PHP-Fig, and holds a seat on the Zend Certification Advisory Board.
 When he is not coding or contributing, he can be found hiking around the world, teaching judo, or long(ultra) distance running.

 Wife, Mother, Programmer, Speaker, Leader, Designer, Teacher.
 Bringing 20 years of PHP experience into leading the Portland PHP users group and Cascadia PHP conference.
 She is passionate about helping people overcome their own barriers to excellence in order to achieve personal confidence in their ability to learn and succeed.